nishthabiz/livechat-wp-plugin/readme.txt

 = Are there any settings? =

-No, there are no settings.
+No, there are no settings within the plugin, all aspects of the widget are controlled with the livechat dashboard.